 If you have casual acquaintances, game friends or anyone else that you don’t want snooping around on your Timeline, then you can assign those people to your ‘Acquaintance’ list.
 You aren’t quite done here.
-You’ll then need to go into your privacy settings and under ‘Timeline and Tagging‘ set the options shown below to ‘Friends Except Acquaintances.‘
+You’ll then need to go into your ‘Timeline and Tagging’ settings and configure the options shown below to ‘Friends Except Acquaintances.‘

 Another option is to assign people to the ‘Restricted’ List that appears at the bottom.
 This list can only see posts and profile information that you make public.